Linux-Viking/CantHide/README.md

 To use canthide.sh, simply provide the target file as an argument:
 `./canthide.sh target_file`

-An optional secondary argument can be used to set the target directory for the output: `./canthide.sh target_file [target_directory]`
+An optional secondary argument can be used to set the target directory for the output: `./canthide.sh target_file target_directory`

 If `target_directory` is not provided, the directory of `target_file` will be used.

-If target_directory is not provided, the directory of `target_file` will be used.

 The script will detect the file type and prompt for extraction, revealing any hidden data within the file.